dotnet/dotnet-monitor/documentation/api/README.md

 | [`/metrics`](metrics.md) | Captures metrics of a process. |
 | [`/logs`](logs.md) | Captures logs of processes. |

-The `dotnet-monitor` tool is able to detect .NET Core 3.1 and .NET 5+ applications.
+The `dotnet monitor` tool is able to detect .NET Core 3.1 and .NET 5+ applications.
 When connecting to a .NET Core 3.1 application, some information may not be available and is called out in the documentation.